Dalimil/Find-and-Replace-Browser-Extension/README.md

 Launch the toolbar: `Ctrl+Shift+F` (`Command+Shift+F` on Mac) Note that all `Ctrl+F`, `Ctrl+R`, and `Ctrl+Shift+R` are already predefined browser shortcuts, so we cannot use those.

-Once the popup appears:
+Once the search widget appears:
   - Next match: `F3` or `Enter` in 'Find' input field
   - Previous match: `Shift+F3`
   - Replace: `Enter` in 'Replace' input field
   - Replace All: `Ctrl+Shift+A`

 #### Context Menu
 User can select text on the page and, after right-clicking the selection, search for the text using the extension.
-This will open the extension popup and/or replace the current 'Find' input field with the selected text.
+This will open the extension search widget and/or replace the current 'Find' input field with the selected text.

 ### Scope of Search